 I felt like I was watching a shark that smelled blood and began circling its prey.

 After a long, uncomfortable pause, Edward said, “You obviously don’t know your business.
 What are you worth?
-I ask again, either you are incompetent, or you don’t care.
+I ask again whether you are incompetent or don’t care.
 Which is it?”

-The first volunteer’s face was bright red, and steam was coming out of his ears.
+The first volunteer’s face was bright red, and steam came out of his ears.
 However, out of fear, he didn’t respond.

 Edward turned to the next person and demanded, “How about you?
 What are your Summer promotion plans?”

 As the next person bravely began presenting, Edward pounced on the individual with pressing questions.
 The person became flustered and couldn’t spit her words out.

 Edward sarcastically asked, “You too?
 Either you are incompetent, or you don’t care about our business.
 Which is it?”

 Edward then proceeded to ask everyone around the table the same question.
 When he finished, Edward stood up and said, “I think I made my point.
 Everyone had better know their facts next time!”
 He stormed out of the room just as quickly as he entered.